lavollmer/tribute-page/README.md

 ## Credits

-This project is a result of freeCodeCamp project.
+This project is a suggested project of freeCodeCamp project.

 Unsplash Page: https://unsplash.com/photos/monitor-showing-java-programming-OqtafYT5kTw